74th Primetime Emmy Awards: Ceremony information

 In April 2022, the Academy of Television Arts & Sciences (ATAS, also known as the Television Academy) announced that the 74th Primetime Emmy Awards would be held on September 12; the corresponding Creative Arts ceremonies were announced for September 3 and 4.
 The main ceremony was shown on NBC as part of a four-year rotation; the ceremony was moved to a Monday to accommodate NBC's Sunday Night Football coverage.
 The broadcast was also streamed on Peacock.
 The ceremony was produced by Hudlin Entertainment and Done and Dusted, with Reginald Hudlin, Ian Stewart, Byron Phillips and Jane Mun serving as executive producers.
 This marked Hudlin's third year and Done and Dusted's fifth year producing the Emmys ceremony.
 Hamish Hamilton served as director for the fifth time.
 The ceremony returned to the Microsoft Theater in Downtown Los Angeles, California, after two years at other venues due to the COVID-19 pandemic.
 According to Television Academy president Maury McIntyre, while an outdoor option similar to the previous year was considered, they wanted to return with an audience and to continue their relationship with the Microsoft Theater.

-On August 9, 2022, it was announced that Kenan Thompson would host the ceremony.
+On August 9, 2022, it was announced that Kenan Thompson, the longest-running cast member on NBC's sketch comedy series Saturday Night Live, would host the ceremony.
 The producers reportedly approached Chris Rock and Dwayne Johnson to host the ceremony, but had no success.
 NBC late-night hosts Jimmy Fallon and Seth Meyers – both past Emmys hosts – were also reportedly uninterested in the role.
 Scherma initially indicated that a hostless ceremony was being considered, but the Television Academy quickly clarified that such an option was not being pursued.
 Following the announcement, Thompson called the opportunity "ridiculously exciting", even with the relatively short window before the ceremony, adding that he "just want[ed] to celebrate creative people in this business".
 Alongside Thompson, Zedd and comedian Sam Jay served as the ceremony DJ and announcer, respectively.

 Building from the previous year, the ceremony replaced stadium seating for the nominees and their plus-ones with tables.
 Stewart commented that the format had been well-received before and said, "We've taken that concept and expanded it out."
 Screens were placed around the tables to create immersion into "different worlds".
 Other audience members remained in traditional theater seating.
 In accordance with guild rules, production members, nominees, and guests had to show a negative COVID-19 test before attending.
 Masking was required for the crew but optional for audience members; most attendees did not wear masks.
 Regarding changes after the Chris Rock–Will Smith slapping incident at the previous Academy Awards, Scherma expressed confidence in the event's security and staff, while Stewart emphasized the goal of making the event feel inclusive.
 The ceremony also sought to "celebrate all of TV", in Hudlin's words, by recognizing shows that were not nominated; one way this was done was by inviting actors from those programs as presenters.